-Federal authority for regulating matters that affect public health initially comes from the Commerce Clause and Congress's "power of the purse."32 These Constitutional authorities, read broadly, have become the foundation for numerous laws enacted by Congress to regulate public health emergencies.
-The majority of federal powers to act during a public health emergency are created in three laws: the Robert T. Stafford Disaster Relief and Emergency Assistance Act ("Stafford Act"), the Public Health Services Act, and the Pandemic and All-Hazards Preparedness Act ("PAHPA").33 Under the Stafford Act, the President may declare a state of emergency at the request of a Governor when there is a disaster "of such severity and magnitude that effective response is beyond the capabilities of the State and the affected local governments and that Federal assistance is necessary."34 Once the President has declared a state of emergency, federal resources, including "personnel, equipment, supplies, facilities, and managerial, technical and advisory services" can be deployed to the state in support of state and Governors and their senior emergency local recovery efforts.35 management staff need to be cognizant when asking the President to declare a state of emergency that these federal resources will likely be coordinated by federal authorities.36 This may come as a surprise to some state officials and could present command and control problems in the response and recovery of a pandemic.
+Federal authority for regulating matters that affect public health initially comes from the Commerce Clause and Congress's power of the purse.
+These Constitutional authorities, read broadly, have become the foundation for numerous laws enacted by Congress to regulate public health emergencies.
+The majority of federal powers to act during a public health emergency are created in three laws: "the Robert T. Stafford Disaster Relief and Emergency Assistance Act ("Stafford Act"), the Public Health Services Act, and the Pandemic and All-Hazards Preparedness Act ("PAHPA")."33 Under the Stafford Act, the President may declare a state of emergency at the request of a Governor when there is a disaster "of such severity and magnitude that effective response is beyond the capabilities of the State and the affected local governments and that Federal assistance is necessary."34 Once the President has declared a state of emergency, federal resources, including "personnel, equipment, supplies, facilities, and managerial, technical and advisory services" can be deployed to the state in support of state and local recovery efforts.
+A potential problem with asking for a declaration of a state of emergency of which governors and their senior emergency management staff need to be cognizant is that these federal resources will likely be coordinated by federal authorities.
+This may come as a surprise to some state officials, and could present command and control problems in the response and recovery of a pandemic.
 For example, if federal resources in the form of antivirals are being distributed by federal employees, those employees may not be aware of (or not be required to abide by) a state plan for distribution.
 This could cause public confusion about who will get the antivirals and where they are supposed to go.
+Part of the legal preparation for a possible declaration of a state of emergency must be a plan for the integration of federal resources into the state's preexisting response plans.